Paperboard: Common terms

 Brightness: Brightness is a technical term that is defined as the amount of blue-white light that a paper reflects.
-This property is very subjective and individual to each buyer and end use, as skin colour and food are better reproduced on ‘warm’ (yellow) whites and not blue whites.
+This property is very subjective and individual to each buyer and end use, as skin colour and food are better reproduced on 'warm' (yellow) whites and not blue whites.

 Grammage: The grammage of the paperboard is assessed in accordance ISO 536.

 Grammage expresses mass per unit area and is measured in g/m2.

 PH: Surface pH is measured on a water extract and is on a scale of 0–14.
 0 is acidic, 7 is neutral and 14 is alkaline.

 Stiffness: Stiffness is one of the most important properties of paperboard as it affects the ability of cartons to run smoothly through the machine that erects, fills and closes them.
 Stiffness also gives strength and reduces the propensity of a carton to bulge under the weight of settling flowable contents such as cereals.

 Although most paper strength properties increase with increasing sheet density, stiffness does not.
 A rule of thumb is that stiffness is proportional to the 1.6 power of sheet caliper.

 The species of fiber used has an effect on stiffness, other things being equal.
 Northern softwood species impart superior stiffness compared to southern softwoods.

 Other factors which affect board stiffness include coatings and moisture content.

 Smoothness: Smoothness is particularly important when being used for printing, the smoother the paperboard, the better the image quality, because of better ink coverage.
 Smoothness is measured using air leak methods – the greater the rate of air leakage, at a specific air pressure, from under a cylindrical knife placed on the surface, the rougher the surface.

-Caliper/thickness: In the United States caliper is usually expressed in thousandths of an inch (0.001”) or points, where a sheet of paperboard with a thickness of 0.024” would be 24 points.
+Caliper/thickness: In the United States caliper is usually expressed in thousandths of an inch (0.001") or points, where a sheet of paperboard with a thickness of 0.024" would be 24 points.
 In Europe it is often sold in g/m2, however the thickness of the board is measured in micron (μm).

 Paperboard also tends to be referred to with thickness rather than weight.

 Whiteness: It refers ideally to the equal presence of all colours, because a truly white sheet will reflect all wavelengths of visible light equally.

+Uses

+Paperboard is commonly used for packaging dry foods such as cereal and pasta, frozen meals, snack containers, and chewing gum packaging.
+It also serves in packaging medicines, personal care products and hygiene items, as well as electronic items.

+In construction, paperboard tubes are widely used as formwork for casting concrete columns and structural elements.
+They are a cost-effective and lightweight alternative to metal or plastic molds.
+Research indicates that paper-based products can provide structural stability as well as thermal and acoustic insulation.
+These properties make paperboard a viable eco-friendly alternative to certain traditional building materials.